nwager/kernel-docs/docs/how-to/testing-verification/test-kernel-in-proposed.md

 uname -r
 ```

-This should print the correct kernel version and flavour.
+This should print the correct kernel version and flavor.

 ## Test the kernel